Democrats’ and Republicans’ spectacular inability to work together did not start when Barack Obama was elected president in 2008.

 They argue that the Republican Party is best understood as the agent of the American conservative movement.
 Republican voters are united by their devotion to limited government and “consistently seek a more conservative and uncompromising party.”

-Reality may be a bit more nuanced than that.
+Reality may be a little more nuanced.
 According to the Pew polling data they cite, more than 40 percent of Republican voters favor compromise over ideological purity.
 But it is noteworthy that the numbers are almost perfectly reversed for Democrats.